The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “Mode 0 is great for this because all four backgrounds are hardware rendered.
 You do not need to write your own parallax scrolling routine.”

-Yes and no. Yes, mode 0 is great, but you still need to write your own parallax scrolling routine because the scrolling registers only do scrolling, not parallax.
-Aside from that, for big maps you'd still need to write your own scrolling engine anyway, but it will be easier and faster than with bitmap modes, because you'd only have to update one row or column of the screenblocks, rather than the whole of VRAM.
+Yes and no. Yes, mode 0 is great, but you still need to write your own parallax scrolling routine because the scrolling registers only do scrolling, not parallax (parallax is differential scrolling).
+Aside from that, for big maps you'd still need to write your own scrolling engine anyway.
+However, it will be easier and faster with the tiled backgrounds than in the bitmap modes, because you'd only have to update one row or column of the screenblocks, rather than the whole of VRAM.

 Incorrect info: Tile data and Tile map (pp 204)